-This Prudential Standard sets out minimum foundations for good governance of an APRA-regulated institution in the deposit-taking, general insurance, and life insurance and private health insurance industries, and of a Head of a group.
-Its objective is to ensure that an institution and group is managed soundly and prudently by a competent Board (or equivalent), which can make reasonable and impartial business judgements in the best interests of the institution and group and which duly considers the impact of its decisions on depositors and/or policyholders.
+This Prudential Standard sets out minimum foundations for good governance of an APRA-regulated institution in the deposit-taking, general insurance and life insurance industries or as a Head of a group.
+Its objective is to ensure that a regulated institution is managed soundly and prudently by a competent Board (or equivalent), which can make reasonable and impartial business judgements in the best interests of the regulated institution and which duly considers the impact of its decisions on depositors and/or policyholders.

-The ultimate responsibility for oversight of the sound and prudent management of an APRA-regulated institution rests with its board of directors (or equivalent).
-The ultimate responsibility for oversight of the sound and prudent management of a group lies with the Board of the Head of the group.
+The ultimate responsibility for the sound and prudent management of an APRA-regulated institution rests with its Board of directors (or equivalent).

-It is essential that an APRA-regulated institution and group has a sound governance framework and conducts its affairs with a high degree of integrity.
-A culture that promotes good governance benefits all stakeholders of an institution and group and helps to maintain public confidence in the institution and group.
+It is essential that an APRA-regulated institution has a sound governance framework and conducts its affairs with a high degree of integrity.
+A culture that promotes good governance benefits all stakeholders of a regulated institution and helps to maintain public confidence in the institution.

-The governance of an APRA-regulated institution and group builds on these foundations in ways that take account of the size, complexity and risk profile of the institution and group.
+The governance of an APRA-regulated institution builds on these foundations in ways that take account of the institution'ssize, complexity and risk profile of the regulated institution or group.

-The key requirements of this Prudential Standard for a locally incorporated APRAregulated institution and a Head of a group are that:
+The key requirements of this Prudential Standard for locally incorporated APRAregulated institutions are that:

-- specific requirements with respect to Board size and composition are met; - the chairperson of the Board of directors must be an independent director; - the Board must have a policy on Board renewal and procedures for assessing Board performance;

-- a Board Remuneration Committee must be established and the institution or group must have a Remuneration Policy that aligns remuneration and risk management; and - a Board Audit Committee and a Board Risk Committee must be established.
+- specific requirements with respect to Board size and composition are met; - the chairperson of the Board of directors must be an independent director; - the Board must have a policy on Board renewal and procedures for assessing Board performance; - a Board Remuneration Committee must be established and the institution must have a Remuneration Policy that aligns remuneration and risk management; and - a Board Audit Committee must be established.